-- No, although there are specific counselors assigned to programs such as EAC, EOPS, CalWORKs and OMEGA.
+No, although there are specific counselors assigned to programs such as Athletics, EAC, EOPS, CalWORKs and Veteran's Services.

 What is an Abbreviated Student Education Plan (SEP)?

-- An abbreviated SEP is typically one to two semesters in length; it outlines and suggests courses that are relevant to your education goals and take into consideration your immediate needs.
+An abbreviated SEP is typically one to two semesters in length; it outlines and suggests courses that are relevant to your education goals and takes into consideration your immediate needs.

 What is a Comprehensive Student Education Plan (SEP)?

 A comprehensive SEP is at least two terms in length.
 It includes all of the courses (general education and major courses) by semester required to achieve your academic goals here at Oxnard College.
 This plan takes into consideration your individualized academic, career and transfer goals as applicable.

 Why do I need a Student Education Plan?

 Studies have found that students who have a Comprehensive SEP are more likely to complete their educational goals.
 Students are also required to complete an SEP in order to receive Priority Registration.

 What is “priority registration” and am I eligible?